 - Flights Ilulissat (Greenland) - Kangerlussuaq (Greenland) - Copenhagen (Denmark, Europe) incl. taxes

 - 1 nights at Old Camp (Kangerlussuaq) incl. breakfast

 - 3 nights at Hotel Icefiord (Ilulissat) in shared double room incl. breakfast

-- Excursions Ilulissat: City tour, Sermermiut Hiking and Icefjord cruise
+- Excursions Ilulissat: City tour and Sermermiut Hiking

 - Transport from / to airport and hotel (Ilulissat)